đź§ł The 2026 Egypt Essentials

 5. Essential Docs

-While Egypt is modernizing, Cash is still King.
+While Egypt is modernising, Cash is still King.
 You will need Egyptian Pounds (EGP) for tipping (Baksheesh), small shops, and local markets.

 Better Exchange Rates: ATMs vs. Bureau de Change